Skip to main content

 iWeb figures · 2024-26 internal HR & account record · Industry baseline · published consultancy churn surveys 2023-25.

-The same architect who designed an integration in 2019 is still around to extend it in 2026.
-That is not a minor convenience.
-It is the difference between a system that compounds and a system that gets re-explained to a new team every two years.
+The architect who designed an integration in 2019 is still around to extend it in 2026.
+That isn't a minor convenience.
+It's the difference between a system that compounds and one that gets re-explained to a new team every two years.

 06 · The team